Transition to turbulence in nonuniform coronal loops driven by torsional Alfv\'en waves. II. Extended analysis and effect of magnetic twist: Numerical setup

 The PLUTO code solves Eqs. (\ref{cont})-(\ref{ener}) in Cartesian coordinates.
-As in Paper \citetalias{Diazsoler21}, the code uses a Roe-Riemann solver \citep{Roe81} to compute the numerical fluxes, a piecewise parabolic scheme for spatial reconstruction, and a second-order Runge-Kutta algorithm for temporal evolution.
-In order to maintain the solenoidal constraint, the Generalized Lagrange Multiplier (GLM) method \citep{Dedner02} is used.
-The background magnetic field is not current-free because of magnetic twist, so the background splitting technique cannot be used in the present simulations, contrary to Paper~\citetalias{Diazsoler21}.
-For comparison purposes, the background splitting technique is not used for the straight magnetic field case either.
-So, here the code advances the full magnetic field vector.
+As in Paper \citetalias{Diazsoler21b}, the code uses a Roe-Riemann solver \citep{Roe81} to compute the numerical fluxes, a piecewise parabolic scheme for spatial reconstruction, and a second-order Runge-Kutta algorithm for temporal evolution.
+In order to maintain the solenoidal constraint, the generalized Lagrange multiplier (GLM) method \citep{Dedner02} is used.
+The background magnetic field is not current-free because of magnetic twist, and therefore the background-field-splitting technique cannot be used in the present simulations, in contrast to Paper~\citetalias{Diazsoler21b}.
+For comparison purposes, the background-field-splitting technique is not used for the straight magnetic field case either.
+The code therefore advances the full magnetic field vector here.

-We used the same base computational box as in Paper \citetalias{Diazsoler21}, namely a numerical resolution of 100x100x100 cells distributed uniformly from $-3R$ to $3R$ in the $x$- and $y$-directions, and from $-L/2$ to $L/2$ in the $z$-direction.
-The code implements the adaptive mesh refinement (AMR) strategy \citep{Mignone12} by which the cells split in two, and so the spatial resolution doubles, if a certain criterion \textbf{is} satisfied.
-The refinement criterion is based on the second derivative error norm \citep{Lohner87} of a parameter closely related with the kinetic energy density, since the goal of the AMR strategy in the present simulations is to conserve wave energy as much as possible.
-The use of AMR decreases the computational cost by keeping low resolution where the dynamics is not relevant and generating high resolution in the regions of interest.
-We included four levels of refinement, so that the maximum effective resolution is 1600x1600x1600.
-For typical values of a coronal loop radius, the effective transverse resolution is $\sim$ 10 km.
+We used the same base computational box as in Paper \citetalias{Diazsoler21b}, namely a numerical resolution of 100x100x100 cells distributed uniformly from $-3R$ to $3R$ in the $x$- and $y$-directions, and from $-L/2$ to $L/2$ in the $z$-direction.
+The code implements the adaptive mesh refinement (AMR) strategy \citep{Mignone12} by which the cells split into two, and so the spatial resolution doubles if a certain criterion is satisfied.
+The refinement criterion is based on the second derivative error norm \citep{Lohner87} of a parameter closely related with the kinetic energy density because the goal of the AMR strategy in the present simulations is to conserve wave energy as much as possible.
+The use of AMR decreases the computational cost by keeping a low resolution where the dynamics is not relevant and generating a high resolution in the regions of interest.
+We included four levels of refinement, so that the maximum effective resolution was 1600x1600x1600.
+For typical values of a coronal loop radius, the effective transverse resolution was $\sim$ 10 km.